AlpenmeisterCustoms/Meisterboard-Zero/README.md

 2. Solder all the pieces to your board and/or screw them in place and connect them with JST SH 2.0 connection wires if needed.
 3. Connect to a PC via USB-C. Hold bootsel switch and push the reset switch.
 The board should get mounted as a drive.
 Copy the firmware to that drive to flash it.
 4. Please refer to the [GP2040-CE project](https://gp2040-ce.info/) for further software documentation.

+## Disclaimer:

+Build and use at at your own risk.
+These files are provided as is.
+It is your own duty to make sure the boards work as you intend it.